AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/manage-a-form/activate-deactivate-form.md

 ---
-title: Re-activate or deactivate a custom form with the form designer
+title: Reactivate or deactivate a custom form with the form designer
 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
-description: You can re-activate or deactivate a custom form.
+description: You can reactivate or deactivate a custom form.
 We recommend deactivating custom forms rather than deleting forms you no longer use to retain historical data.
 author: Courtney
 feature: System Setup and Administration
 role: Admin